layer5io/docs/content/en/meshmap/designer/share-resource/_index.md

 ## Visibility

-Designs and Views have visibility status which defines who can access your designs.
-These options provide different levels of exposure for your designs:
+Designs and Views have visibility statuses that define who can access your designs.
+These options offer different levels of exposure for your designs:

 - **Private:** Designs or Views with visibility status private defines only you, the creator, and the user or team that have access based on granted access permission can view and edit the design.
 Other users cannot access it unless you explicitly share it with them.